-- 1.6 The membership of a Disciplinary Panel shall be established by the Chief Executive and shall include: - 1.6.1 The Chief Executive or nominee who shall act as Chair.

-- 1.6.2 Two additional members of the Senior Management Team or the Trustee Board. - 1.6.3 No member of the panel shall have been involved with the matter under consideration. - 1.7 At least one member of the panel shall be a Sabbatical Officer unless conflicts of interest prevent all Sabbatical Officers from participating.
+- 1.6 The membership of a Disciplinary Panel shall be established by the Chief Executive and shall include: - 1.6.1 The Chief Executive or nominee who shall act as Chair. - 1.6.2 Two additional members of the Management Team or the Trustee Board. - 1.6.3 No member of the panel shall have been involved with the matter under consideration.